1 / 2

 Description

-This foundational science worksheet helps young learners categorize animals based on their dietary patterns.
-By identifying what different organisms consume, students develop a core understanding of biological classification and survival needs.
-This resource ensures students can distinguish between herbivores, carnivores, and omnivores while building essential scientific vocabulary through structured matching and definition tasks.
+This foundational Grade 1 science worksheet helps young learners categorize animals based on their dietary patterns.
+By identifying what different organisms consume, students develop a core understanding of biological classification and survival needs, distinguishing between herbivores, carnivores, and omnivores while building essential scientific vocabulary.

 At a Glance